-End your briefing by providing a checklist of measures that address concerns giving rise to an illness-based work refusal.
+End your briefing by providing a checklist of measures that address concerns giving rise to a coronavirus- or other infectious illness-based work refusal.
 Explain that the more of the following measures that are in place at the time of refusal, the harder it will be for the worker to justify the refusal as reasonable:

-- Educated workers about the infectious illness and how it's transmitted; - Encouraged workers to get vaccinations or provided vaccinations in-house; - Kept workers updated on illness-related developments in the workplace and community, e.g., by posting regular updates on the company's website; - Took basic hygiene measures, such as providing soap, hand sanitizers and paper towels and keeping sinks and surfaces that people touch (such as door knobs) clean; - Posted signs, posters and notices reminding workers to wash their hands properly, use cough etiquette, keep social distances, etc.; - Adopted work practices that promote social distance, such as using conference calls instead of face-to-face meetings; - Screened workers and visitors entering the workplace for signs of transmittable illness; - Furnished PPE to workers exposed to infection risks; and - Managed cases of infection at work, including telling those suspected of having an illness to go home immediately and monitoring which workers get infected, where they work, etc.
+- 1. Educated workers about coronavirus and how it's transmitted; - 2.
+Encouraged workers to get vaccinations or provided vaccinations in-house (currently, there is no coronavirus vaccine available); - 3.
+Kept workers updated on illness-related developments in the workplace and community, e.g., by posting regular updates on the company's website; - Took basic hygiene measures, such as providing soap, hand sanitizers and paper towels and keeping sinks and surfaces that people touch (such as door knobs) clean; - 5.
+Posted signs, posters and notices reminding workers to wash their hands properly, use cough etiquette, keep social distances, etc.; - Adopted work practices that promote social distance, such as using conference calls instead of face-to-face meetings; - 7.
+Screened workers and visitors entering the workplace for signs of transmittable illness; - 8.
+Furnished PPE to workers exposed to infection risks; and - 9.
+Managed cases of infection at work, including telling those suspected of having an illness to go home immediately and monitoring which workers get infected, where they work, etc.